arainho/usbarmory/README.md

 ```

 #### Option 2 - ssh connection
-The Void Linux image comes with predefined ipv4 address `10.0.0.1`, so set your IP address to `10.0.0.2` and connect to your USB armory.
+The Arch Linux image comes with predefined ipv4 address `10.0.0.1`, so set your IP address to `10.0.0.2` and connect to your USB armory.

 Now you can log in with
 ```